KyleSeaford/KyleSeaford/README.md

 Welcome to my GitHub profile!
 I am an adaptable and enthusiastic individual with a sincere passion for computer technology. 💻

-🔭 I’m currently working on growing and improveing [InsightXpert](https://insightxpert.co.uk/)
+🔭 I’m currently working on growing and improving [InsightXpert](https://insightxpert.co.uk/)

 > Feel free to explore my repositories and see what I've been working on.
 I'm always open to new ideas and collaborations!